harshini-ns/huma-todo-app/README.md

 This application implements postgreSQL as its own struct using dependency injection and struct embedding with methods attached to structs.
 The application is organized into three key layers:

-1) the Database Layer for direct PostgreSQL interactions,
+1) The Database Layer for direct PostgreSQL interactions,
-2) the Business Logic Layer for implementing application logic and coordinating operations, and
+2) The Business Logic Layer for implementing application logic and coordinating operations, and
-3) the API Layer, which exposes HTTP endpoints via Huma to handle client requests.
+3) The API Layer, which exposes HTTP endpoints via Huma to handle client requests.

 ### Create a todo: